Today, I’m about to spill the beans on one of my most guarded secrets to trading pin bars.

 What Good Pin Bars Look Like

-The pattern formed when price climbed higher (candle 1 – the first candle is always the start of the hour), rose again slightly on candle 2 before starting to fall (candle 3).
-We then saw a large bear candlestick form (candle 4) before the pattern completed and price fully reversed.
+The pattern was stitched together when the price climbed (candle 1 – the inaugural candle always marks the start of the hour), ascended on candle 2 before commencing its descent (candle 3).

 Here’s another pin, this time on the daily chart of GBP/USD.